snowplow/snowplowanalytics.com/_posts/2018-04-26-snowplow-android-tracker-0.7.0-released/index.md

 <!--more-->

-<h2 id="data-rights">1.
-Tracking users granting, and withdrawing, consent to have their personal data processed for specific purposes</h2>
+<h2 id="consent">1.
+Consent tracking</h2>

 Against the backdrop of the incoming GDPR and ePrivacy regulations, this release adds new events to track when users give their consent to, and withdraw their consent from, having their personal data processed for specific purposes.

-We envision that many digital businesses will want to track the consent of their users against relatively fine-grained "bundles" of specific data usecases, which we model in Snowplow as [consent documents][cds].
+We envision that many digital businesses will want to track the consent of their users against relatively fine-grained "bundles" of specific use cases for data, which we model in Snowplow as [consent documents][cds].

 The two new consent tracking methods are:

-1. [`trackConsentGranted`][tcg] for the giving of consent
+1. [`trackConsentGranted`][tcg] for the giving of consent by a data subject
-2. [`trackConsentWithdrawn`][tcw] for the removal of consent
+2. [`trackConsentWithdrawn`][tcw] for the removal of consent by a data subject

 Each consent event will be associated to one or more consent documents, attached to the event as contexts.

-Here is an example of a user opted into data collection per a specific consent document `1234`:
+Here is an example of a user opting into data collection per a specific consent document `1234`:

 {% highlight java %}
 List<ConsentDocument> documents = new LinkedList<>();